-Cost of revenue increased by approximately \$2.0 million, or 29.5%, for the 13 weeks ended July 2, 2022, as compared to the 13 weeks ended July 3, 2021, due to increased sales volume.
+Cost of revenue increased by approximately \$2.0 million, or 29.5%, for the 13 weeks ended July 2, 2022, as compared to the 13 weeks ended July 3, 2021, due to increased sales volume

-Selling, General and Administrative Expense
+Selling, General and Administrative Expense (Restated)

-Selling, general and administrative expense decreased by approximately \$1.7 million, or 36.7%, for the 13 weeks ended July 2, 2022, as compared to the 13 weeks ended July 3, 2021, primarily due to the suspension of operations of GeoTraq, as well decreases in stock-based compensation and professional fees, offset by increases in labor costs.
+Selling, general and administrative expenses decreased by approximately \$742,000, or 20.3%, for the 13 weeks ended July 2, 2022, as compared to the 13 weeks ended July 3, 2021, primarily due to decreases in stock-based compensation and professional fees, offset by increases in labor costs.

-Interest Expense, net
+Interest Expense, net (Restated)

-Interest expense, net decreased by approximately \$27,000 for the 13 weeks ended July 2, 2022, as compared to the 13 weeks ended July 3, 2021 primarily due to interest income recorded in connection with the sale of GeoTraq.
+Interest expense, net decreased by approximately \$63,000 for the 13 weeks ended July 2, 2022, as compared to the 13 weeks ended July 3, 2021 primarily due to interest income recorded in connection with the sale of GeoTraq.

-Gain on Sale of GeoTraq
+Gain on Sale of GeoTraq (Restated)

-During the 13 weeks ended July 2, 2022, we recorded a gain on the sale of GeoTraq of approximately \$12.1 million.
-See Note 24 of unaudited Condensed Consolidated Financial Statements.
+During the 13 weeks ended July 2, 2022, we recorded a gain on the sale of GeoTraq of approximately \$10.2 million.
+See Note 25 of unaudited Condensed Consolidated Financial Statements.
+Further, the gain associated with the GeoTraq disposition (Technology segment) has been restated and presented as discontinued operations for the periods ending July 2, 2022.
+As such, the results of the Technology segment have been reclassified and presented as discontinued operations for the periods ending July 3, 2021.